-Table 3: Observed States of Factors of the Model and the Predicted Geography of in Figures 3 and 5.
+The predicted geographies of breakthrough innovation from Table 3 can be compared to the observed geographies documented in Figures 3 and Figure 5 to test the validity of the model.
+Notably, the states of breakthrough innovation predicted in Table 3 closely correspond to the empirical distributions found in Figures 3 and 5.
 During the first part of the 20th century, the weak long-distance collaboration and knowledge-sourcing technologies, the high level of technological disruptiveness, and moderate knowledge intensity of breakthroughs predict a weakly concentrated geography of breakthroughs.
 Figure 3 bears out this prediction by showing that the adjusted impact of novel patents was slightly higher for patents invented in knowledge-diverse cities than for patents invented in knowledgehomogeneous cities.
 During the mid-20th century (approximately 1930-1970), long-distance collaboration and knowledge-sourcing technologies were weak and the knowledge intensity of breakthroughs was moderate.
 While these factors ceteris paribus would predict a spatially-concentrated geography of breakthrough innovation, the disruptiveness of the regime of technological change was low.
 Because the disruptiveness of the regime of technological change was low, the geography of breakthrough innovation was undefined.
 This proposition is confirmed in Figure 3 where the average impact of novel patents is shown to be no higher than the average impact of normal patents, regardless of the local knowledge diversity in which the novel patents are invented.
-Finally, at the end of the 20^{th} century, the combination of a high knowledge intensity of breakthroughs, strong long-distance collaboration technology, weak long-distance knowledge-sourcing technology, and a high disruptiveness of technological change predicts a multi-nuclei geography of breakthrough innovation.
+Finally, at the end of the 20th century, the combination of a high knowledge intensity of breakthroughs, strong long-distance collaboration technology, weak long-distance knowledge-sourcing technology, and a high disruptiveness of technological change predicts a multi-nuclei geography of breakthrough innovation.
 The geography predicted by these parameters corresponds to the observed distribution described by Figure 5, where high-impact novelty was shown to be produced by multi-location teams with coinventors residing in multiple knowledge-diverse cities.